Sexuality and gender identity–based cultures: Polyamory

 Polygamy (a practice that overlaps heavily with polyamory) is the practice of legally marrying more than one person.
 It is against the law to marry more than one person in the United States; however, there are some countries around the world where polygamy and/or polyamorous relationships are not unusual.
 For example, it is not uncommon in many middle eastern cultures for men to have multiple wives.
 This type of polyamorous relationship is known as polygyny, whereas the opposite, in which women have multiple husbands, is called polyandry.

 The illegal status of multiple marriages in many parts of the world has not stopped the formation of communities and sub-cultures that practice polyamory and informal polygamy.
 There are several accounts of attempted private polygamist communities in Western Europe and North America.
 However, these communities, for the most part, have eventually disbanded.
-In Western culture there are few or no examples of widespread acceptance of polyamory.
+In Western culture there are few examples of widespread acceptance of polyamory.
 This does not mean that polyamorous relationships in Western culture (and subcultures) do not exist.
 In the United States it is estimated that polyamory is practiced by 4-5% of the population.
 Polyamory exists mainly as isolated instances in which those in relationships have made agreements with their significant other(s).

 Sexual fetish-based cultures

-The fetish subculture is a subculture that comprises people with a broad range of sexual fetishes and other paraphilias.
+The fetish subculture comprises people who share interests in a broad range of sexual fetishes and other paraphilias.
 Alternative terms for the fetish subculture include fetish scene and fetish community.

-The most common paraphilias seen in the fetish subculture are BDSM, leather fetishism and rubber fetishism.
+This subculture is often has a strong nightclub scene, in the form of fetish clubs.

-The fetish subculture supports a strong nightclub scene, in the form of fetish clubs.
+Some of the most common paraphilias seen in the fetish subculture include BDSM, leather fetishism and rubber fetishism.
+The subculture itself allows for people to come together and share their common interests in regards to sexual fetishes, allowing for a safe and supportive environment.
+However, there is typically a negative stigma associated with this subculture as it encourages the uncommon discussion and indulging of sexual desires in society.
+This often results in people rejecting such subcultures or associating it with other cultures that explore such topics, thus including the LGBTQ culture.

 Influence on mainstream culture

-Sexual minority cultures frequently and consistently influence straight culture.
-Yale sociology professor Joshua Gamson argues that the tabloid talk show genre, popularized by Oprah Winfrey in the 1980s provided much needed, high impact media visibility for sexual minorities and did more to make gay culture mainstream than any other development of the 20th century.
-Slang frequently originates in subcultures, including sexual minority subcultures, which becomes part of the larger vernacular including words associated with descriptions specific to sexual minorities or not.
+Sexual minority cultures frequently and consistently influence each other.
+Yale sociology professor Joshua Gamson argues that the tabloid talk show genre, popularized by Oprah Winfrey in the 1980s provided a much needed, high impact media visibility for sexual minorities and did more to make gay culture mainstream than any other development of the 20th century.
+Slang frequently originates in subcultures, including sexual minority subcultures, which becomes part of the larger vernacular.

 Madonna is one of many artists who have borrowed from sexual minority cultures, including her appropriation of vogueing.
-Recently, the television series Queer Eye for the Straight Guy depicts straight men being given fashion make-overs or decorating tips from gay men.
+The television series Queer Eye for the Straight Guy depicts straight men being given fashion make-overs or decorating tips from gay men.